Update: Unfortunately, as I predicted, the DailyFeats didn’t last long. It has shut down.

 Swagbucks: Get paid to watch videos, shop online, take surveys and more.
 Join now & get $10 instantly!

 DailyFeats.com is an app, and a website by extension, that aims to reward people for doing good acts, no matter how small the act itself may be.

 Basically, you earn points and redeem for prizes for doing good things within different categories.

 There are also challenges that you can participate in order to earn even more points.

 Every day, you can login to the site and record a “feat” (a good deed you’ve done that day.)

 For every “feat” you record, you earn a certain number of points.
 And usually, the bigger the “feat”, the more points you earn.

-Once you have enough points, you can redeem your points for gift cards.
+Once you have enough points, you can redeem your points for free visa gift cards.

 One small kind act can go a long way towards making someone’s day.
-Taking 2 minutes to talk to a homeless person and seeing if there is anything he/she needs, may not have much of an impact in my daily life, but for the homeless person, that simple act of kindness can go a long way in giving him/her hope and perhaps little help he/she may desperately need.
+Taking 2 minutes to talk to a homeless person and seeing if there is anything he needs, may not have much of an impact in my daily life, but for the homeless person, that simple act of kindness can go a long way in giving him hope, and perhaps little help he may desperately need.